 I experimented with editing styles I would never ever use on food: harsher black & whites, brighter color pops, edge burning, and more drastic exposure nudges.
 The photo above is a salvaged gem.
 I hated it in color but the gritty black and white really makes the texture of that bridge detail stand out.

-But, there's no reason you need to wait till then!
 Go on a photo walk on your own or with a friend.
 It's most definitely a rut-busting experience.